ChadsArcade/VMMenu/README.md

 # VMMenu
-Vector Mame Menu for ZVG
+Vector Mame Menu (VMMenu) for DOS Mame with a ZVG card

 Requires iniparser from Nicolas Devillard, at https://github.com/ndevilla/iniparser